simpliste/universal-vagrant-template/README.md

 ### Instructions

 * `vagrant up`
-* add "dev.oneshoe.com" to your host file with ip 192.168.56.115
+* add "dev.projectname.com" to your host file with ip 192.168.56.75
-* go to dev.oneshoe.com and see an working version of the api
+* go to dev.projectname.com and see an working version of the api
-* The admin user name to login is "ajnijland" with password "9i*m^fn3QIED4AN&38FktG"
-* The account of the test user to play with permissions is "test" with password "test123456"
 * The default user name of the mysql database is "root" with password "password"
 * for more documentation, see the documentation files and the project repository

 ### Documentation

-The project will be located in /var/www/htdocs/dev.oneshoe.com and is mounted in the vagrant folder in /project.
+The project will be located in /var/www/htdocs/dev.projectname.com and is mounted in the vagrant folder in /project.
 You must always use git from within your development box.
 The folder on your host machine is actually mounted / shared with the host.

 During provisioning a database is automatically created in the vagrant box.
-After provisioning you can go to "dev.oneshoe.com" and you are up and running!
+After provisioning you can go to "dev.projectname.com" and you are up and running!